Panga123/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 CSS is a language used to styles HMTL language and set its look.

 2. What is the CSS box model?
-It controls the spacing and padding between boxes of each tag.
+ANSWER: It controls the spacing and padding between boxes of each tag.

 3. What's the difference between margin and padding?
+ANSWER:
 Padding is the layer outside of the content.
-Margin is outside of the border, whic it oustside of the padding.
+Margin is outside of the border, which comes after the padding.

 ### Exercises

 1. Write a CSS rule to make the text of all `h1` tags red.
+ANSWER:

 h1 {
  text-decoration-color:red;
 }

 2. Write a CSS rule to make the background color of the link with `class="btn"` blue:
+ANSWER:

   ```html
   <a href="#" class="btn">Learn more</a>
   ```
+btn {
+background-color:blue;

+{

 3. Write a CSS rule to give the first paragraph in the following HTML a font size of `20px`, but not the second paragraph.

+ANSWER:

   ```html
   <header class="jumbotron">